Skip to content

 Functional Options

 Functional Options are a style of specifying optional arguments.
 This is needed to get around the fact that Go does not have default parameter values.
-It works by creating a type that is defined as a function that takes, as its input, a config struct, and returns nothing.
+It works by creating a type that is defined as a function that takes, as its input a config struct, and returns nothing.
+The function will set a specific attribute in the config to the value passed in to the constructor.
 For example, type FuncOpt func(c *Config).
-Instances of this type will modify a config struct in various ways.
 Here is an example:

 Go